RHS Growing Guides

 Choosing

-There are several varieties of damson to choose from, some named after the region where they were traditionally grown, such as ‘Farleigh Damson’, ‘Shropshire Prune’ and ‘Aylesbury Prune’.
-Choosing a local variety means it should be well suited to your growing conditions.
-Late-flowering varieties, such as ‘Shropshire Prune’, are useful in colder regions that are prone to late frosts.
-Damson varieties with an RHS Award of Garden Merit (AGM) are recommended by our RHS fruit experts, as they performed well in trials – see our list of AGM fruit and veg.
-If you visit any of the RHS gardens, you’ll find many fruit trees, including damsons and plums, grown in various ways.
-So you can easily compare varieties and pick up useful growing tips.
+Damson varieties with an RHS Award of Garden Merit (AGM) are recommended by our RHS fruit experts, as they performed well in trials – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties below.
+If you visit any of the RHS gardens, you’ll find many fruit trees grown in various ways, so you can easily compare varieties and pick up useful growing tips.

 The widely sold damson varieties are self-fertile, so you only need one tree, but do check before buying.
-Trees that aren’t self-fertile need a compatible ‘pollination partner’ nearby – another damson that flowers at a similar time (in a similar ‘pollination group’) – to ensure a good crop.
-For more details, see our guide to fruit pollination.
+Trees that aren’t self-fertile need a compatible ‘pollination partner’ (another damson that flowers at a similar time) nearby to ensure a good crop – see our guide to fruit pollination.

-Like plums, damson trees are grafted onto the roots (rootstock) of a different type of plum, to limit their size and encourage earlier fruiting.
-So as well as choosing a variety, you also need to choose a suitable rootstock, which depends on the size and style of tree you want:
+Damson trees sold commercially are grafted onto the roots (rootstock) of a different variety that controls the tree’s size and vigour.
+So as well as choosing a damson variety, you also need to choose a suitable rootstock, which depends on the size and style of tree you want:

 What and where to buy

-Damson trees are sold either bare-root (without soil around the roots) or in containers.
-Bare-root trees are only available while dormant, from late autumn to late winter, for immediate planting.
-Containerised trees are available all year round.
+Damson trees are sold either bare-root (without soil around the roots) or in pots.
+Bare-root trees are only available while dormant, from late autumn to early spring, for immediate planting.
+Container-grown trees are available all year round.
 Specialist fruit nurseries offer the widest choice of varieties, usually by mail order.
-Bare-root trees are mainly available from specialist suppliers.
-Damson trees in containers may also be available in garden centres and from other online plant suppliers.
+Container-grown damson trees may also be available in garden centres and from other online plant suppliers.

 Choose a tree with a well-balanced shape and three to five good shoots growing from the central stem (leader).
 You can then train and prune it into any of the popular tree forms if you wish – see Pruning and Training, below.
 Partially trained trees are also available from specialist nurseries.